SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Description

-Affected infants tend to be born prematurely.
-At birth the skin is red (erythema), but later in infancy the skin becomes dry, rough, and scaly with a brownish or yellowish tone.
+Infants with Sjögren-Larsson syndrome tend to be born prematurely.
+At birth, the skin may be thicker than normal (hyperkeratosis) and red (erythema), but it typically becomes dry and scaly (ichthyosis).
 Mild to severe itchiness (pruritus) is also common.
-These skin abnormalities are generally dispersed over the whole body, most severely affecting the nape of the neck, the torso, and the extremities.
-The skin of the face is usually not affected.
+The skin abnormalities generally affect the neck, torso, arms, and legs.
+The face is usually not affected.

 Frequency